Existence of optima and equilibria for traffic flow on networks: Nash equilibria

 In this section we prove the existence of a Nash equilibrium solution for traffic flow on a network.
 For our model, it turns out that in a Nash equilibrium all departure rates must be uniformly bounded and have compact support.
 As a consequence, the corresponding solution is uniquely determined without need of prioritizing functions.

-\v {\bf Theorem 2 (existence of a Nash equilibrium).} {\it Let the flux functions $F_{ij}$ and the cost functions $\vp_k,\psi_k$ satisfy the assumptions (A1)-(A2). \begi \item[(i)] For any $n$-tuple $(G_1,\ldots, G_n)$ of nonnegative numbers, there exists at least one admissible family of departure rates $\{u_{k,p}^*\}$ which yields a Nash equilibrium solution.
+\v \begin{theorem} Let the flux functions $F_{ij}$ and the cost functions $\vp_k,\psi_k$ satisfy the assumptions (A1)-(A2). \begi \item[(i)] For any $n$-tuple $(G_1,\ldots, G_n)$ of nonnegative numbers, there exists at least one admissible family of departure rates $\{u_{k,p}^*\}$ which yields a Nash equilibrium solution.